By KEVIN FREKING and LISA MASCARO

-Lee and Sen. Roger Marshall, R-Kan., authored an amendment that prohibited federal dollars being spent to implement and enforce a series of vaccine mandates put in place by the Biden administration.
+Lee and Sen. Roger Marshall, R-Kan., authored an amendment that prohibited federal dollars from being spent to implement and enforce a series of vaccine mandates put in place by the Biden administration.
 The amendment went down to defeat with 48 yes votes and 50 no votes.
-But having the vote opened the door to taking up the full spending bill immediately.

 Lee said millions were being forced to choose between an unwanted medical procedure and losing their job.

 "Their jobs are being threatened by their own government," Lee said.